 How does Fasenra work?

-Fasenra’s active ingredient targets a receptor called the IL-5 alpha receptor on eosinophils.
+Fasenra’s active ingredient binds to a cytokine called IL-5, blocking it from binding to the IL-5 receptor complex located on eosinophils.
 This action then targets the eosinophil for destruction by the body’s natural killer cells.
 Eosinophils are white blood cells that are present in healthy immune systems.
 These blood cells aid in combatting parasites and infections.
 Elevated levels of these cells, like in severe eosinophilic asthma, can cause abnormal functioning of the immune system, leading to airway inflammation, impaired lung functioning, increased risk of exacerbations, increased asthma severity and symptoms, and airway hyper-responsiveness.
 By destroying excess eosinophils, inflammation leading to eosinophilic asthma symptoms may be reduced.
 This mechanism begins quickly, with an onset of action occurring within the first 24 hours of receiving the medication.

 What are the possible side effects of Fasenra?